 With planning approval granted, the next stage is to gain building regulations approval.
 The majority of projects will need a structural engineer at this point.
 From giving them the go-ahead to receiving a final structural calculation package can take 2 months.

 So, it's important to use this time wisely.
 Pre-construction information packages, asbestos surveys, etc. can all be run in tandem with the preparation of your building regulation package.

 Once your application is submitted to Building Control it can take a further month before a decision is given.

-Things can happen more speedily than the example given above, but from experience it can take up to a year to design and plan a full house renovation/extension project: with a further estimated 6-8 months build time.
+Things can happen more speedily than the above example, but in our experience, it can take up to a year to design and plan a full house renovation/extension project, with a further estimated 6-8 months build time after that.

-To conclude, you are likely to be in contact with your design team for around 18 months to design your building project.
-There is a lot of work to be carried out at all the stages therefore it is important to choose the right team that gives you confidence in successfully delivering your project.
-Also, don't forget to seek out a team that you gel with as you will be spending a good deal of time with them creating your dream build.
+To conclude, you are likely to be in contact with your design team for around 18 months while they design your building project.
+There is a lot of work to be carried out at all the stages – it’s therefore essential that you choose the right architect team that gives you confidence in successfully delivering your project.

 Expertise aside, don’t forget to seek out a team that you gel with, as you will be spending a good deal of time with them to create your dream build.

 Enlist an expert architectural team to make your project a reality

 If you’re looking for a Cornwall-based architect that can make your building project a reality, do get in touch with us.
 We’d love to have a chat, no matter the size and scope of your project.